escherpad/luna/README.md

 ## Plans next

-Personally I think documentation is most important part of a library, and for making everyone's life easier.
-Bad documentation waste people's time.
+Personally I think documentation is the most important part of a library, and for making everyone's life easier.
+Bad documentation wastes people's time.

 If you would like to help, besides code you can create even larger impact by writing up examples.
 Redux (and luna) is a simple idea.
 Let's make it easier for people to understand the concept and start doing things that they set-out to do asap.